 “I should be a postage stamp.
 That’s the only way I’ll ever get licked.”

 “It’s not bragging if you can back it up.”

 “I’m not the greatest.
 I’m the double greatest!”

 Aside from being a larger-than-life boxer, Muhammad Ali was a proud man and strived to be a positive role model as an athlete, an African American and a civil rights activist.
-He used his celebrity influence to bring attention, not only to himself, but to civil rights and anti-establishment issues.
+He used his celebrity influence to bring attention to civil rights and anti-establishment issues.
 Ali was not undefeated but boasts an impressive boxing career.
-As an amateur, he had 100 wins with 5 losses.
 Out of 61 professional bouts, he had a whopping 56 wins with only 5 losses.
 Ali was decorated and celebrated throughout his career by the sport of boxing, ESPN, Sports Illustrated and countless other periodicals, The BBC, and even Presidents.
 Ali’s many celebrated contributions to the sport of boxing and to society live on as a testimony and a legacy he left for all of us!